-Rock the Walls brings you news and stories that inspire action and reform.
+Stories that inspire action and reform.

 Latest News

 Stay current on the latest breakthroughs, critical cases, and policy changes affecting survivors of domestic abuse in Connecticut and across the nation.
+Check back often for more updates on legislative victories, key cases, and survivor advocacy events.
+Every story can spark meaningful change.

 June 13, 2025 Eyewitness News